mknxdev/vue-ctx-injector/README.md

 This syntax must be used to let VCI knows which elements it needs to used and how.
-By default, `data-v-comp` must be used to reference the component name white `data-v:<propname>` is used to pass props data to the component (`<propname>` is the **kebab-case** version of the component prop name).
+By default, `data-v-comp` must be used to reference the component name while `data-v:<propname>` is used to pass props data to the component (`<propname>` is the **kebab-case** version of the component prop name).

 These prefixes can be customized (except for the `data-` part) at